How Health Star Ratings work

 A reliable way to compare foods

 You can trust the Health Star Ratings you see on packaged foods.
 They are an independent rating.
-When developing Health Star Ratings, the New Zealand and Australian governments worked with:
+When developing Health Star Ratings, the New Zealand and Australian governments worked with public health experts, the food industry, and consumer groups.

 What to look for when food shopping